VinceNolan999/ms1-nicola/README.md

 ## A User-Centric Frontend Milestone Project

 - This is my first Milestone project with Code Institute and my first ever web design.
-I decided to create a website for a famliy member who is a singer along the lines of a suggested project withing the course (Build a website for a band).
+I decided to create a website for a family member who is a singer along the lines of a suggested project withing the course (Build a website for a band).
-The aim of the project is give my neice web pntial employers.resence and show-case her abilities to fans and potential employers.
+The aim of the project is give my niece web presence for potential employers and show-case her abilities to fans and potential employers.

 ---
 ## <u>Table of Contents</u>